jez/blog/source/_posts/2021-05-29-union-types-checked-exceptions.markdown

    method's return type and all the exceptions mentioned in the `throws`.
 1. Where the Java example uses `throw`, the Ruby example uses `return`.

-The translation isn't complete until we see how the `parseCurrency` caller side changes:
+Our translation isn't complete until we see how the `parseCurrency` caller side changes.
+In Java, we call `parseCurrency` like this:

 ```java
 Charge createCharge(int amount, String currencyStr) throws ParseException {